Most people recover fully in 3 months after experiencing whiplash. During your recovery, medical treatments can help manage the symptoms.

-Whiplash occurs when a person’s neck is whipped backward and then forward very suddenly.
-This injury is most common following a rear-end car collision.
-It can also result from physical abuse, sports injuries, or amusement park rides.
+Whiplash occurs when a person’s head moves backward and then forward suddenly with great force.
+This injury is most common following a rear-end auto collision.
+It can also result from physical abuse, sports injuries, or even amusement park rides.

-Whiplash results when the soft tissues—the muscles and ligaments—of your neck are extended beyond their typical range of motion.
-Your symptoms might not be apparent for a while, so it’s important to pay attention to any physical changes for a few days following any accident.
+Whiplash happens when the soft tissues (the muscles and ligaments) of your neck extend beyond their typical range of motion.
+Your symptoms might not appear for a while, so it’s important to pay attention to any physical changes for a few days following any crash or other injury event.

-Although whiplash is thought of as a relatively mild condition, it can cause long-term pain and discomfort.
+Whiplash is thought of as a relatively mild condition, but it can cause long-term pain and discomfort.

-Symptoms usually appear within 24 hours following the incident that caused the whiplash.
-However, sometimes symptoms may develop after a few days and can last several weeks.
-Common symptoms include:
+Symptoms usually appear within 24 hours after the incident that caused the whiplash.
+Sometimes, symptoms may develop after a few days.
+They can last for several weeks.